-Alternative 3 includes the same systems repair and replacement projects as Alternative 2 and described in Section 4.2.5.
+Alternative 3 includes the same systems repair and replacement projects (including technology and safety upgrades) as Alternative 2 and described in Section 4.2.5.

 2.6 Alternative 4 - Additional Capacity and Improved Conditions with Additions and Modernizations

 Under Alternative 4, SPS would meet capacity needs by modernizing existing buildings and constructing additions.
 No replacement schools would be constructed and no new schools would be constructed at new sites.